GDPR: What types of data are collected by Physitrack?

 No client data is processed by Customer.io.

-- Data Dog (GDPR-compliant, data processing agreement in place)
+- Data Dog (GDPR-compliant, data processing agreement in place, EU-US Privacy Shield)

 We use Data Dog to monitor and improve performance of our application and infrastructure.

-- Sentry (GDPR-compliant, data processing agreement in place)
+- Sentry (GDPR-compliant, Data Processing Agreement & Standard Contractual Clauses in place)

 We use Sentry to track errors in our source code.